 Cave has received several prestigious awards including: the Joan Mitchell Foundation Award (2008), Artadia Award (2006), the Joyce Award (2006), Creative Capital Grants (2002, 2004 and 2005), and the Louis Comfort Tiffany Foundation Award (2001).
 Cave, who received his MFA at the Cranbrook Academy of Art, is Professor and Chairman of the Fashion Department at the School of the Art Institute of Chicago.

 Nick Cave has been represented by Jack Shainman Gallery since 2006 when he had a show entitled Soundsuits.
-Other solo exhibitions at the gallery include Recent Soundsuits (2009) and Ever-After (2011).
-Cave will have a solo show at Jack Shainman Gallery in September 2014.
+Other solo exhibitions at the gallery include Recent Soundsuits (2009), Ever-After (2011) and a two-part exhibition Made by Whites for Whites and Rescue (2014).

 NICK CAVE NEWS

 The exhibition presents a selection of the artist’s new creations – freestanding sculptures bursting with ceramic flowers and birds, beads, and other cast-off oddities - as well as several new Soundsuits and large bas-relief sculptures that Cave calls “paintings.”

 Nick Cave first gained widespread recognition for his Soundsuits: full-body outfits crafted from discarded objects found in antique shops and flea markets.
 Part sculpture, part costume, the complex, kaleidoscopically colorful works of art can be displayed as objects, and also often feature in solo and group movement performances.